w4bo/AA2526-unibo-mldm/slides/01-crispdm.md

 :::
 ::::

-# Disclaimer!
+# Disclaimer

 :::: {.columns}
 ::: {.column width="60%"}

-The CRISP-DM tells us that *we don't do machine learning for the sake of training machine learning models*
+*We don't do machine learning (only) for the sake of training machine learning models*

 - We have real problems to solve and questions to answer
 - A data scientist must understand the data and the domain before trying any model
 - Machine learning is not a simple copy and paste of code
-    - Code generation can be easily automated and outperform you!
+    - *Code generation can be easily automated and outperform you*!
     - The added value of a data scientist is the understanding of the problem and data
 - Data mining/Machine learning is not a course on `scikit-learn`